Fyfres/EasyIDB/README.md

 | <= | Check if a property is inferior or equal to your value. |
 | > | Check if a property is superior to your value. |
 | >= | Check if a property is superior or equal to your value. |

+## Last Updates News

+- Code Optimisations to get and translate documents of collections and their fks.

+- getBy comparison methods "contain" fixed.

+- getBy now have more comparison methods.

+- No more TimeOut option, this may return in a future update.